Spoiler: Nothing Happened.

 Despite those figures, it’s dangerous to assume that monthly donors will never end that commitment, despite your best efforts to steward them.

-It’s even more dangerous not to have a plan or a script in place for instances when a monthly donor calls in or emails to cancel their recurring gift.
+It’s even more dangerous not to have a plan or a script in place for instance when a monthly donor calls in or emails to cancel their recurring gift.

 I asked my favorite online community – members of the Nonprofit Happy Hour Facebook group – how they handle recurring gift cancellation requests.